ENI Cross-border Cooperation Programme

 1. How shall a project be submitted for the second calls for proposals?

-Applicants must submit their applications via the IMIS 2014-2020 Application Module which will be available for users as early as August 2017.
-Meanwhile the offline template of the Grant Application Form (Word version) is to be used as informative and preparatory material as it reflects the content of the online module.
+Applicants must submit their applications via the IMIS 2014-2020 Application Module.
+The offline template of the Grant Application Form (Word version) is provided as informative and preparatory material as it reflects the content of the online module.

 2. The Guidelines states that “Each Lead Applicant should use at least one or more indicators (key outputs) pre-defined in the table below”.
 This section contains two tables: one table Result Indicators (page 33) and one table Output Indicators (page 34).
 As the Guidelines specifically mention “key outputs”, we would like to ask you to clarify if both these indicators are mandatory or only the output indicators.